An experience modification, commonly called an "e-mod," is an important factor used to adjust your workers’ compensation premium.

 What is an experience modification factor?

-An experience modification rating (aka an EMR or e-mod) factor is a multiplier applied to the premium of a qualifying policy and provides an incentive for loss prevention.
-The e-mod represents either a credit or debit that is applied to the premium before discounts.
-If your company’s loss experience is more costly on the average than other company’s loss experience in your industry, the result is a debit e-mod, or surcharge on premiums.
-If your company’s experience is less costly than the industry average, you will receive a credit e-mod, or discount, on your premium.
+An experience modification rating (aka an EMR or e-mod) factor is a multiplier applied to the premium of a qualifying policy and is meant to provide an incentive for loss prevention.
+The e-mod represents either a credit or a debit that is applied to the premium before adjustments.
+If your company’s loss experience is more costly on average than another company’s loss experience in your industry, the result is a debit e-mod, or surcharge on your premium.
+If your company’s loss experience is less costly than the industry average, you will receive a credit e-mod, or discount on your premium.
 The same e-mod factor is applied to all businesses that share common majority ownership and will remain with a business even if the business is sold to another owner.

 What years are included in e-mod calculations?